WebReflection/restyle/README.md

 The first `Object` parameter in `restyle` signature is spec'd as such:
 ```

 selector        any CSS selector
                 {
                   body: {
                     // ...
                   },
                   'ul.dat > li:first-child': {
                     // ...
                   }
                 }

 property        a property name or a group name
                 {
                   div: {
                     // properties
                     width: 256, // will result in "256px"
                     transform: 'rotate(360deg)',
                     background: 'transparent url(image.png) 0 0'
                   }
                 }
                 camelCase will be translated into camel-case
                 (backgroundImage => background-image)

 value           the property value or a group of properties
                 if int, will be set as 'px' value

 group           key/value properties names/values object
+                or
+                an Array of possible values for the property
                 {
                   div: {
                     // group
                     background: {
                       color: 'transparent',
                       image: 'url(image.png)',
                       position: '0 0'
                     }
+                  }
+                }
+                or
+                {
+                  '.flexbox': {
+                    // mutiple values
+                    display: [
+                      '-webkit-box',
+                      '-moz-box',
+                      '-ms-flexbox',
+                      '-webkit-flex',
+                      'flex'
+                    ]
                   }
                 }

 special         keyframes, media queries,
                 anything that starts with @
                 {
                   div: {
                     // as before
                   },
                   // special selectors
                   '@keyframes spin': {
                     // cpecialContent
                   }
                 }

 specialContent  everything supported by restyle as CSS
                 {
                   // special selectors
                   '@keyframes spin': {
                     // properties => values or groups
                     '0%':   {transform: 'rotate(0deg)'},
                     '100%': {transform: 'rotate(360deg)'}
                   },
                   '@media all and (color)': {
                     'body': {
                       background: randomRainbow()
                     }
                   }
                 }

 ```